shakg/gosertile/README.md

-Certainly!
-Below is a sample README file for your Go project based on the provided `main.go` code.
-The README provides an overview of your project, explains the main components, and guides users on how to set up and run the application.

----

 # Offline Maps Server

 This is an Offline Maps Server written in Go.
 The server serves tile and terrain data for offline use in map applications.